shaunluttin/dojo/bowling-game-steps.md

 07 Fail testOneSpare: Expected 16 Actual 13

-08 Refactor/redesign in preparation for testSpare
+08 Refactor/redesign in preparation for testOneSpare

 09 Use const not magic number (explanatory variable)